PPCM/docker-glpi/README.md

 For example, you can use the popular nginx-proxy and docker-letsencrypt-nginx-proxy-companion containers or Traefik to handle this.

 #### Environments variables
+For plugins variables, any content, except 0, will install, update and activate the plugin.

 | Environment                       | mariadb | ppcm/glpi-cron-deamon | ppcm/glpi-cron | ppcm/glpi-server | Default       | Usage                                                |
 |:----------------------------------|:-------:|:---------------------:|:--------------:|:----------------:|:-------------:|:-----------------------------------------------------|